 Interior waterproofing keeps water out of your home from the inside.
 Your options include:

 - Using special sealants to fill any cracks so that more moisture can’t get into the basement.
-A qualified Boulder basement repair contractor will use sealants that come with extended warranties, ensuring their effectiveness.
+A qualified Denver basement repair contractor will use sealants that come with extended warranties, ensuring their effectiveness.
 In addition, all caulking around basement windows and doors should be airtight.

 It is important to remember that interior waterproofing alone is not a permanent solution.
 The moisture and condensation you see in your basement are usually due to an issue that originates outside the foundation walls.
 You may want to combine interior and exterior waterproofing to achieve best results.